 Fruits Basket - I refused to try this one because of the title.
 Then, one of my husband's friends mentioned something about loving it.
 That raised my brow.
 This is both a manga and an anime.
 We watched the 2019 version.
 This anime works in mythology about the zodiac and explores the bonds of humanity, and you will cry hard core (in a happy way).
 The title makes sense after you watch it.
 It's actually probably the best title that could have been chosen.

 Edens Zero - a space odyssey manga!
-However, I'd love it if there were less fan service.
-Like, wow.
+Super fun, and you may notice a bit of similarity between it and Fairytail. ;) (However, I'd love it if there were less fan service.
+Like, wow.)

 A portion of every sale goes to my local church and/or a Christian organization such as Answers in Genesis.
 Whenever possible, I read through each organization's statement of belief.
 An organization must be in agreement with the Apostle's Creed in order to receive donations.